clementks/Power-of-RFM-for-Customer-Lifetime-Value/README.md

 ![image](https://user-images.githubusercontent.com/32416129/128520126-9a010416-dffd-45a8-96a2-13e0a88c52ee.png)

-- Profiling customer(s) into the various personas group which has to be aligned with the marketing team to tailor marketing messaging and promotions, marketing campaign or promotions for the respective customer personas: VIP, Regular, and New Customer
+- Profiling customer(s) into the various personas group which has to be aligned with their CRM (Customer Relationship Management) strategy to tailor marketing messaging and promotions, marketing campaign or promotions for the respective customer personas: VIP, Regular, and New Customer.
+The gradations of customer type enables any firm to personalize content and messaging in a way that more closely aligns with the customer’s purchasing engagement in their CRM (Customer Relationship Management) strategy.

 ![image](https://user-images.githubusercontent.com/32416129/128520048-ae432499-d8b8-4fec-b04f-1b444fcd858c.png)